 Everybody has the same amount of time per day.
 24 hours.
 Seven days in a week.
 365 days a year.
 There is one thing that you cannot change and that is the amount of time we have on any given day.

 As a wife and mother, it is up to you how to spend your time during the day.
 Think about your day and how you spend your time as a wife and mother.

 Especially if your husband is at work, how productive are you?

-Are you self-disciplined enough to hold yourself accountable to the many tasks at hand?
+Are you self-disciplined enough to hold yourself accountable for the many tasks at hand?

-Do you struggle at the end of each day and wonder where time went?
+Do you struggle at the end of each day and wonder where the time went?

 Do you feel overwhelmed because you feel as if you get nothing accomplished?

 Time and money are two extremely valuable resources that you have.